 - Keep track of your spending.
 Pay close attention to your business’ cash flow as well as the inventory you have on hand.
 Having your funds tied up in products can limit your flexibility during a downturn.

 - Build your brand.
 Finally, use a downturn to build your brand, even if you’re not making sales.
 Focus on building your social media channels and mailing lists.
-That way, when things go “back to normal,” you can make up for lost time by pitching products to your leads.

 Start recession-proofing now!